sherzodcode/diary-API/readme.txt

 So i have a plan what to do next.
 I have to add home button to all other inside pages.
 Added home button to needed ones, now beautiful design and that's it.
 I added 5 question and answers to JOB INTERVIEW project, 15 remains.
+I thin learning graphQl is a not bad idea.
+Should learn that too

 ////////